Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Big Zip.md

 I ran the above command twice, first time with the search term being "flag" and the second time with "pico" as the search term.

-Although there were many files with words containing "flag", this was not useful as I did not manage to get the flag for submission.
+There were many files with words containing "flag", but all of them were not what I was looking for.

-### Successfuly `grep`
+### Successful `grep`

 ![[PicoCTF big zip 3.png]]